 1. Mt Lemmon/Summerhaven

 Mt.
 Lemmon is known as a “Sky Island,” which is basically an isolated forested mountain surrounded by desert lowlands.
 Mt Lemmon is part of the notable Madrean Sky Islands, found throughout the states of Arizona and New Mexico.
 The beautiful 30 mile Catalina Scenic Byway starts just outside of Tucson and takes you on a thrilling picturesque journey.
-This drive rises 6000 feet in elevation, as you travel from cacti covered mountains at 2000 ft up to the towering pines found near Summerhaven (elevation 8000ft).
+This drive rises 6000 feet in elevation which means big scenery changes.
+You start at the cacti covered mountains at 2000 ft and travel up through the pines of Mt.
+Lemmon (elevation 8000ft).

 Things to do in Summerhaven

 When you arrive at Summerhaven, you will find numerous things to do.
-You have the choice of dining at 2 restaurants overlooking the aspens & pines, treating yourself to some homemade fudge or a giant chocolate chip cookie at the Cookie Cabin, grabbing a trail map and enjoying a hike amongst the cool pines, relaxing with a picnic lunch, or enjoying some powder at the seasonal ski resort.
+You have the choice of dining at 2 restaurants overlooking the aspens & pines.
+Or treat yourself to some homemade fudge or a giant chocolate chip cookie at The Cookie Cabin.
+Nature lovers will want to enjoy a hike amongst the cool pines or relax with a picnic lunch.
+Fans of winter sports may want to hit the powder at the seasonal ski resort.
 Mt Lemmon typically receives nearly 200 inches of snow per year (although 2017 has been a miserable year snow wise).
-Skiing, snowshoeing, and playing in the snow are popular winter past times for those looking to escape the mild 70 degree days of a Tucson winter (if only for a day).
+Skiing, snowshoeing, and playing in the snow are popular winter pasttimes for snow lovers.
+For those looking to escape the mild, monotone 70 degree days of a Tucson winter, there’s plenty of winter fun.

 2. Picacho Peak State Park

-Picacho Peak is one of the most beautiful places to hike near Tucson, with the additional advantage of not being very crowded.
+Picacho Peak is one of the most beautiful places to hike near Tucson, with the additional advantage of being pretty desolate.
 The park lies just 40 minutes north of the city on I-10.
-As the park is situated about half way to the Phoenix metro area, it’s a nice stop to break up the drive if you happen to be traveling out this way.
+As the park is situated half way to Phoenix, it’s a nice stop to break up the boring drive.
+Although really, the park is interesting enough to justify a visit outside of simply being a detour.
 Picacho means “big peak” in Spanish and its’ impressive 3374 foot summit is clearly visible while driving.
-The interesting shape, combined with being one of the few rock formations standing out amongst the flat desert land makes it had to miss.
+The interesting shape, combined with being one of the few rock formations standing out amongst the flat desert land, makes it had to miss.
 The weird shape is resultant of an eroded rock which was overlain by a lava flow.

 Most of the trails here are easy with gorgeous views of the Saguaro.
 Because this state park is so isolated, it does not attract nearly the amount of attention the others parks do, and thus, stays nice and quiet.
 There is one very difficult trail to the top which affords great views of the Catalina Mountains, although gloves are needed to grip the cables and the trek is very difficult.
-I recommend sticking to the easier trails which are just as scenic without all the intense extra effort.
-Picacho Peak works as a nice escape from the city as there really is not much business or traffic around the area.
+I recommend sticking to the easier trails which are just as scenic without all the intense extra effort required.
+Picacho Peak is a nice escape from the city.
 You really get the feel here of hiking in the desert wilderness all by yourself.
 The same cannot be said for the popular tourist trails around Tucson.

 3. Saguaro Lake

-Although Southern Arizona is not exactly a hotbed for water based recreation, there are actually a number of attractive man-made lakes scattered throughout the region.
+Although Southern Arizona is not exactly a hotbed for water based recreation, there are actually a number of attractive man-made lakes to enjoy.
 The most scenic of these is gorgeous Saguaro Lake near Mesa, about halfway between Phoenix and the ghost town Sunflower.

 Desert Belle cruises

-A cruise around the lake (Desert Belle is the best) is definitely my top recommended activity for visitors new to Phoenix.
+A cruise around the lake (Desert Belle) is definitely my top recommended activity for visitors new to Phoenix.
 Narrated cruises are the most relaxing way to absorb the beautiful desert vistas (and learn about the area’s history).

 4. Patagonia Lake